UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ### GameState
 These represent the current state of the game as dictated by the Gamecontroller.
 These provide functions like `isPlaying()`, `isHalted()` which tell the rest of the system what game state we are in, and make decisions accordingly.
 We need to obey the rules!

-## Intents
-An `Intent` represents a simple thing the [AI](#ai) wants (or intends for) a robot to do, but is at a level that requires knowledge of the state of the game and the field (e.g. Referee state, location of the other robots).
-It does not represent or include _how_ these things are achieved.
-Some examples are:
-* Moving to a position without colliding with anything on its way and while following all rules
-* Pivoting around a point
-* Kicking the ball at a certain direction or at a target

-There are two types of `Intent`s: `DirectPrimitiveIntent`s and `NavigatingIntent`s. `DirectPrimitiveIntent`s directly represent the [Primitives](#primitives) that the AI is trying to send to the robots. `NavigatingIntent`s are intents that require moving while avoiding obstacles, so they contain extra parameters to help with [Navigation](#navigation).

 ## Dynamic Parameters
 `Dynamic Parameters` are the system we use to change values in our code at runtime.
 The reason we want to change values at runtime is primarily because we may want to tweak our strategy or aspects of our gameplay very quickly.
 During games we are only allowed to touch our computers and make changes during halftime or a timeout, so every second counts!
 Using `Dynamic Parameters` saves us from having to stop the [AI](#ai), change a constant, recompile the code, and restart the [AI](#ai).

 Additionally, we can use `Dynamic Parameters` to communicate between [Thunderscope](#thunderscope) and the rest of our system.
 [Thunderscope](#thunderscope) can change the values of `DynamicParameters` when buttons or menu items are clicked, and these new values will be picked up by the rest of the code.
 For example, we can define a `Dynamic Parameter` called `run_ai` that is a boolean value.
-Then when the `Start [AI](#ai)` button is clicked in [Thunderscope](#thunderscope), it sets the value of `run_ai` to `true`.
+Then when the Start AI button is clicked in [Thunderscope](#thunderscope), it sets the value of `run_ai` to `true`.
 In the "main loop" for the [AI](#ai), it will check if the value of `run_ai` is true before running its logic.

 Here's a slightly more relevant example of how we used `Dynamic Parameters` during a game in RoboCup 2019.
 We had a parameter called `enemy_team_can_pass`, which indicates whether or not we think the enemy team can pass.
 This parameter was used in several places in our defensive logic, and specifically affected how we would shadow enemy robots when we were defending them.
 If we assumed the enemy team could pass, we would shadow between the robots and the ball to block any passes, otherwise we would shadow between the enemy robot and our net to block shots.
 During the start of a game, we had `enemy_team_can_pass` set to `false` but the enemy did start to attempt some passes during the game.
 However, we didn't want to use one of our timeouts to change the value.
 Luckily later during the half, the enemy team took a time out.
 Because `Dynamic Parameters` can be changed quick without stopping [AI](#ai), we were quickly able to change `enemy_team_can_pass` to `true` while the enemy team took their timeout.
 This made our defence much better against that team and didn't take so much time that we had to burn our own timeout.
 Altogether this is an example of how we use `Dynamic Parameters` to control our [AI](#ai) and other parts of the code.